HorizenOfficial/horizen-docs/docs/2-migration/07-clamining-zen.md

 #### Events emitted:

-After a succesfull claim the following event will be emitted:
+After a successful claim the following event will be emitted:

 ```
 event Claimed(address destAddress, bytes20 zenAddress, uint256 amount)